 The causes of social anxiety are not entirely understood.
 Research indicates that social anxiety disorder usually involves multiple parts of the brain, and genetics often affects how those parts of the brain function.

 Despite that, research also suggests that environmental factors may play a role as well.
 Overly controlling or intrusive parenting can affect temperament to the extent that a child may develop a social anxiety disorder.
 Stressful and adverse life events can also play a part in the development of social anxiety.

 Specific Social Anxiety

-Specific social anxiety is the stage of social anxiety disorder where a subject feels anxious or irrationally distressed in specific, consistent situations.
-For example, if a person feels severe social anxiety when answering questions in front of classmates at school yet is perfectly happy meeting strangers at social gatherings, that individual is specifically showing symptoms related to specific social anxiety.
+Specific social anxiety may be when a person feels anxious or irrationally distressed in specific, consistent situations.
+For example, if a person feels severe social anxiety when answering questions in front of classmates at school, yet is perfectly comfortable meeting strangers at social gatherings, that individual is likely showing symptoms of specific social anxiety.

 Generalized Social Anxiety